-What Are You Going To Do?
+What Are You Going To Sell and to Who?

 A Business Plan is simply as the name implies — a plan about your business.
 It’s used to look ahead, allocate resources, focus on key points and prepare for problems and opportunities.
 But (believe it or not) many business owners find formulating a Business Plan terribly daunting and avoid it altogether.

 The “Product” goal of this subject is to discover

 - what are you going to sell,

 - how are you going to package it (bundles, product/service combo, membership etc), and

 - how much you are going to sell it for.

 - who your ideal customer is,

 - who your competitors are, and

 - some goals to get you started and into ACTION